 Pine trees also have needles rather than broad leaves, and the needles are bundled together and sheathed in scales that are attached to the tree's twigs.
 The needles live for a few years, drop off and new ones replace them.
 These evergreens have two kinds of bark: smooth or furrowed and scaly.
 Pine trees can grow up to 100 feet high.

 More About the Taproots

 Though pine trees also have fine roots that grow into the top layer of soil, the taproots are its main source of nutrients.
-Taproots vary in length based on species and hydrology; for instance, the taproot of the longleaf pine (Pinus palustris) may reach 8 to 12 feet at maturity, says University of Florida School of Forest Resources & Conservation.
+In soil that doesn't drain well, however, the roots are located closer to the surfact.
+Taproots vary in length based on species and hydrology; for instance, the taproot of the longleaf pine (Pinus palustris, USDA zones 7-9) may reach 8 to 12 feet at maturity, says University of Florida School of Forest Resources & Conservation.
 Taproots reach down as far as they must to find water sources and store energy.
 If the roots are not strong, the pine tree can die; the roots must be in deep soil for stability.

 This is why pine trees do better in forests rather than as standalone trees and why they do not do well in sandy soil.
 Disturbing the soil around their root bases can destroy their taproot systems.
 Additionally, if the roots are shallow and without depth, the pine tree can actually topple over in a storm or when there are high winds.

 On the other hand, healthy pine trees with large, spreading roots can damage sidewalks and structures, including the foundation of a house.
 If the damage is serious, it may be necessary to have the tree taken out by a professional.